Skip to main content

 Running Six Agents in Parallel: What AI Coding Changed, and What It Didn't

-Karpathy himself has stopped using the term 'vibe coding.'
-After an Amazon outage, the company straight-up added a senior sign-off gate for junior engineers' AI-generated code.
-Starting from my own daily workflow, I'll talk about four things this tool truly changed—breadth, speed, quality, and the one thing that never moved: accountability.
+Karpathy himself has stopped using the term vibe coding.
+After an Amazon outage, the company simply added a senior sign-off gate for AI-assisted code written by junior engineers.
+Starting from my own daily workflow, I want to talk about four things this tool actually changes—breadth, speed, quality, and the one thing that never moved: accountability.

 Share:

 The debate over vibe coding never stops.
-On one side, it's treated like a wishing well—throw every task into it; on the other, it's slapped with a "trash code factory" label.
+On one side, it's treated like a wishing well—every task gets thrown in.
+On the other, it's slapped with a "trash code factory" label.
 I can't accept either.
 Tools aren't a matter of faith.

-Rather than picking a side, let's talk about which dimensions it actually changed, and which it didn't.
+Rather than picking sides, it's better to talk about which dimensions it actually changes, and which it doesn't.

 Two Signals Pointing in Opposite Directions